psychemedia/island-storynotes/three-little-pigs.md

 ```

-In the following case, three little pigs wandered into an orchard and the own had to pay to retireve them.
+In the following case, three little pigs wandered into an orchard and the own had to pay to retrieve them.
 He then sued the orchard owner for mistreating his pigs, as well as asking for a refund of the fee he paid to retrieve them.

 ```{admonition} Three little pigs, impounded, October 1850
 :class: dropdown